 NEON is currently in the last stages of construction.
 Data collection during construction began at different times for every data product and every site, and data pipelines were built in parallel with early data collection.
 As a consequence, current data availability varies considerably by site and by data product, and many data products still have a backlog of data waiting to be processed.

 This page describes the overall availability of data for each of NEON’s subsystems, the factors limiting availability, and the work now underway to complete data delivery.
+For expected data product-by-site availability, including start year of collection and general processing status, download the Availability Spreadsheet.
 For information about the quality of available data, see the Data Quality page.

 |Observational Data (OS) ⌄||Instrumented Data (IS) ⌄||Airborne Observation Platform Data (AOP) ⌄||Externally Hosted Data ⌄|

 Frequency of data collection varies widely across observational data products.
 Information about collection frequency can be found in the data product detail pages in the Data Product Catalog and the data product readmes; more detailed collection information can be found in protocol documents.

 Overall, OS data collection frequency varies from 3 times per week to once every five years.
 For products collected every five years, one-fifth of all sites are collected in each year.
 Due to this schedule, data may not yet be available for some sites.
 For the tentative schedule of sampling by site by year, out to 2021, see the OS sampling spreadsheet.